brycie-boy/The_Cosmos/🔮 The Cosmos/☯️ The Flow.md

 The goal I have for this learning workflow is to create a frictionless, stress free, and seamless learning and thinking experience.

+- no more clinging to ideas in fear of forgetting them
+- No more trying it hard to think about something, simply love in to another note
+- No more thinking about things through the day, this is reserved for the learning period
+- No more worrying about putting things in the right category
+- No more worrying about if a note is compete or not because notes are constantly evolving

 There are 3 stages to The Flow

 1. [[Ingestion]]